securisec/r2wiki-rtd/docs/home/tips.md

 ## **Tips from fortunes**
-> These tips are from the radare2 fortunes {.is-info}
+> These tips are from the radare2 fortunes

 - Add comments using the `;` key in visual mode or the `CC` command from the radare2 shell
 - Add custom Have you setup your ~/.radare2rc today?